Are you trying to lose weight? Many Americans are in the same boat.

 What is weight loss surgery, and how does it work?

 Weight loss surgery is any procedure that causes people to lose weight.
 The most common types of weight loss surgery include restricting food intake and removing some portion of your stomach.
 How exactly does this work?
-Weight loss surgery works by restricting your food intake or simply removing a portion of your stomach.
+Weight loss surgery works by restricting your food intake after a procedure done by bariatric surgeons where they remove a portion of your stomach.

 By doing this, the amount of food that you ingest is substantially reduced and often leads to weight loss because your body isn’t getting all of the nutrients that it used to get from the amount of food you were previously eating.